Transform 2D Irregular Grid Data to Perfect Visualizations

 – 100 points: Improved clarity

-– 200 points: Optimal balance of quality/performance
+– 200 points: Optimal balance of quality and performance

-– 400 points: Minimal additional improvement
+– 400 points: Minimal additional improvement (diminishing returns)

-Interactive Visualization
+Interactive Visualization with ipywidgets

 – Adjust grid resolution on the fly

-– Switch between interpolation methods
+– Switch between interpolation methods instantly

 – Compare results across different datasets